thisdot/tech-dev-tooling/README.md

 - [Miro](https://miro.com/)
 The online collaborative whiteboard platform to bring teams together, anytime, anywhere.
-Helps Web Developers manage the flow for software creation & bifurcating the workload into modules & connecting them with bridges.
+Miro helps web developers manage the flow for software creation & bifurcating the workload into modules & connecting them with bridges.